techdivision/import-docs/pages/02.getting-started/03.configuration/docs.37.md

 for the column `visibility`.
 These values can not be stored in the appropriate database column, as this expects integer values.
 Therefore, a callback can be use to transform the string into the correct integer value, in this case the class `TechDivision\\Import\\Product\\Callbacks\\VisibilityCallback`.

 By default, the necessary callbacks to transform the Magento 2 standard attributes found in the CSV file are already defined.
-When a new, user defined attribute will be added, e. g. with a setup script, the M2IF tries to find the best matching callback, depending on the `frontend_input` value of the attribute.
-Actually M2IF comes whith callbacks for
+When a new, user defined attribute will be added, e. g. with a setup script, the Pacemaker Community tries to find the best matching callback, depending on the `frontend_input` value of the attribute.
+Actually Pacemaker Community comes whith callbacks for

 * `select`
 * `multiselect`
 * `boolean`

 `frontend_input` types.
-Callbacks for other input types will be part of upcoming versions, but can always be implemented by the developers using M2IF in their project.
+Callbacks for other input types will be part of upcoming versions, but can always be implemented by the developers using Pacemaker Community in their project.
 To register a custom callback, it has to be added to the array with the callbacks of a subject, like

 ```json
 "callbacks": [